Skip to main content

 Integrate Object Storage with S3

-Prepare for API Integration
+Prepare for API integration

-core-site | Settings for accessing S3 API in Hadoop and Hive.
-Enter the access key in fs.s3a.access.key and the secret key in fs.s3a.secret.key . |
+Enter access key in fs.s3a.access.key and secret key in fs.s3a.secret.key.

-trino-catalog-hive | Trino Hive connector settings.
-Enter the access key in hive.s3.aws-access-key and the secret key in hive.s3.aws-secret-key . |
+Enter access key in hive.s3.aws-access-key and secret key in hive.s3.aws-secret-key.

 {